jamulussoftware/jamuluswebsite/wiki/README.md

 ## Editing/adding content

 Edit the .md files as normal.
 When the changes are completed and ready to be translated, run the `po4a-update-templates.sh` script in the root directory.
-This will update the .pot templates and .po files for all languages, which will now contain the changes ready for translation.
+This will update the .po files for all languages, which will now contain the changes ready for translation.
 If you are correcting typos, after running the script you will need to open the corresponding .po file for each language and validate that segment (the editor will insert the translation automatically but it needs to be validated), otherwise the final translated document will display that segment in English.
 Throrough proofreading before running the script is advised to avoid having to do this.

 If you add a new file to the wiki/en folder, running the same script will create the new file in .po format for all languages.
-If you wish to remove a file however, the corresponding .po and .pot files must be removed manually from all the language folders in `translator-files/l10n/po/`.
-The .pot files are contained in the `translator-files/l10n/templates/` folder (BTW, these should never be edited).
+If you wish to remove a file however, the corresponding .po files must be removed manually from all the language folders in `translator-files/po/`.
 There is no need to remove the .md version of the file as it will be removed the next time the `po4a-create-all-targets.sh` script is run.

 ## Generating .md files from the translated .po files